 Unless you lack proficiency or your team is defiant and unwilling to change or learn, this style will inspire work, alleviate fears, and help you overcome obstacles together.

 Bring Your Team to Success

-And there you have it— the 5 different leadership styles.
+And there you have it, in summary— the 5 different leadership styles.
 Remember, the process of developing valuable leadership qualities is simple, but not easy.
 Nothing worthwhile is easy.

 The good news is that by developing these styles, you will notice a change in your employees’ work.
 The 5 styles will bring your team to great success, increase productivity, and inspire peak performance.

 Before we wrap up, I’d like to leave you with a thought to share with you friends and followers: “Leadership is the ability to get extraordinary achievement from ordinary people.”

 Now I’d love to hear from you, so my question today is: What is one skill you use to be an effective leader?

 Leave a comment below, and I’ll be sure to follow up with you.

 What kind of leader are you?
 Download my free “Leadership Questionnaire” PDF to find out how to effectively lead your business and team to success.